 After realizing that the law isn’t for everyone, she resigned from her position as an attorney and enrolled in Tisch’s Summer Dramatic Writing Program.
 Ms. Valle knew that she made the right decision when one of her professors told her that she was “meant to do this.”

-Since her summer at Tisch, she has participated in various writing workshops; placed in contests (including the Austin Film Festival and Scriptapalooza); participated in the 2010 National Hispanic Media Coalition Television Writers Program; is a Story Editor on Legends of Tomorrow and has also written for Elena of Avalor, Vampirina, Puppy Dog Pals, Polly Pocket, The Mighty Ones, an unannounced Netflix YA sci-fi show, and an unannounced Netflix action/comedy show; was selected for the 2018 National Hispanic Media Coalition Latino Scriptwriters Intensive; a deleted scene from her superhero dramedy was selected for the WGAW LGBTQ Scene 14; and a networking group she’s in, Black Women Who Brunch, was featured in The Hollywood Reporter’s 2018 Women in Entertainment special issue.
+Since her summer at Tisch, she has participated in various writing workshops; placed in contests (including the Austin Film Festival and Scriptapalooza); participated in the 2010 National Hispanic Media Coalition Television Writers Program; become a Story Editor on DC’s Legends of Tomorrow and has also written for Mech Cadets, Elena of Avalor, Vampirina, Puppy Dog Pals, Polly Pocket, The Mighty Ones, and an unannounced Netflix action/comedy show; was selected for the 2018 National Hispanic Media Coalition Latino Scriptwriters Intensive; a deleted scene from her superhero dramedy was selected for the WGAW LGBTQ Scene 14; and a networking group she’s in, Black Women Who Brunch, was featured in The Hollywood Reporter’s 2018 Women in Entertainment special issue.

 A lifelong genre fan, Ms. Valle has written an original supernatural teen drama, an original supernatural legal dramedy, an original superhero dramedy, and is currently working on an original sci-fi dramedy.